intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/llama_cpp_quickstart.md

 # Run llama.cpp with IPEX-LLM on Intel GPU

-[ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp) prvoides fast LLM inference in in pure C++ across a variety of hardware; you can now use the C++ interface of `ipex-llm` as an accelerated backend for `llama.cpp` running on Intel GPU (e.g., local PC with iGPU, discrete GPU such as Arc, Flex and Max); see the demo of running LLaMA2-7B on Intel Arc GPU below.
+[ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp) prvoides fast LLM inference in in pure C++ across a variety of hardware; you can now use the C++ interface of `ipex-llm` as an accelerated backend for `llama.cpp` running on Intel **GPU** *(e.g., local PC with iGPU, discrete GPU such as Arc, Flex and Max)*.

+See the demo of running LLaMA2-7B on Intel Arc GPU below.

 <video src="https://llm-assets.readthedocs.io/en/latest/_images/llama-cpp-arc.mp4" width="100%" controls></video>